The scalp: how it works and how to take care of it

 Every day our hydrolipid film is attacked by agents such as cold, heat, wind, sun, UV rays, smog, heavy metals in the air, excess cellular debris, and residues from styling products.
 The moment of washing ensures a cyclic turnover that keeps it healthy, but if we use products that are unsuitable or not compatible with our skin, the risk is that this will be damaged, creating an imbalance that can lead to the scalp problems we know.

-the blood microcirculation is composed of arterial and venous vessels serves to bring oxygen, energy and nourishment to the bulbs and eliminate CO2 produced and waste substances.
+the microcirculation of blood is composed of arterial and venous vessels serves to bring oxygen, energy and nourishment to the bulbs and eliminate CO2 produced and waste substances.

 Waste substances are also eliminated through lymphatic microcirculation, however, not all of the head has it; the aponeurotic galea area does not have this drainage system.
 Therefore, it is essential to perform the correct and regular scalp massage to allow proper lymphatic and blood activation.